rohitCodeRed/sabdkosh-devOps-image/README.md

 ```
 Docker install as a root privilages, to get rid of sudo follow link: https://docs.docker.com/install/linux/linux-postinstall/.

-## Installing and Running Jenkin Image as Master Docker Container
+## Installing and Running Jenkin Image as Docker Container
 Go to jenkins website (https://jenkins.io/doc/book/getting-started/installing/) and find “Docker” section.All the options are briefly explained.
 ``` shell
 $ docker network create jenkins